Jasonbrown7/inbox-concierge/apps/api/README.md

 - **`constructor(oauthClient)`**: Initializes the service with a user-authenticated Google OAuth2 client.
 - **`fetchLatestThreads(options)`**: Fetches email thread metadata from the Gmail API.
 It retrieves a list of thread IDs and then fetches the details for each thread concurrently to improve performance.
 It supports an `after` option to fetch only threads newer than a given timestamp.

+### `services/classification.service.ts`

+This service orchestrates the entire AI-powered email classification pipeline.
+It uses a multi-pass strategy to categorize threads efficiently and accurately.

+- **`classifyLastN(userId, n)`**: The main entry point for the classification process.
+It fetches the last `n` threads for a user and passes them through the following stages:
+  1.  **Rules Engine**: Applies user-defined rules for deterministic categorization.
+  2.  **Heuristics**: Uses fast, pattern-based checks to identify common email types (e.g., newsletters, receipts).
+  3.  **LLM Classification**: Sends any remaining, unclassified threads to an LLM (e.g., GPT-4.1-nano) for nuanced categorization.

+### `services/llm.service.ts`

+This service is responsible for all communication with the OpenAI API.

+- **`classifyWithLlm(threads)`**: Takes a batch of email threads, formats them into a compact shape for the model, sends them to the OpenAI API with a specialized prompt, and validates the returned JSON classification data using a Zod schema.

+### `services/rules.service.ts` & `services/heuristics.service.ts`

+These services contain the logic for the first two passes of the classification pipeline.
+They apply deterministic rules and pattern-matching to quickly classify common email types without needing to call the LLM.

 ### `services/encryption.service.ts`

 This service provides utility functions for encryption and decryption using `aes-256-gcm`.
 It is used to securely store sensitive data, like user refresh tokens, in the database.